DanishShaikh18/DanishShaikh18/README.md

 ## 🚀 Selected projects

 ### 🧠 Klarity — AI Knowledge Assistant
-An AI-powered assistant that enables users to query documents (PDFs, images, videos) using retrieval-based techniques.
+An AI-powered assistant that enables users to query documents (PDFs, images, text) using retrieval-based techniques.
 Designed to prioritize **context, traceability, and real usability**.

 ### 🎯 Resume2Job
-A system that compares resumes with job descriptions and surfaces actionable gaps — answering questions like:
+A system that compares resumes with job descriptions and surfaces actionable gaps answering questions like:
 *“What should I improve for this role?”*

+### 📊 QuickCommerce Intelligence Suite
+A large-scale data analysis project exploring demand patterns, churn signals, and delivery performance using real operational data.

 ### 🛒 Gaming Gear Hub
 A product-focused web application that recommends gaming setups based on budget, performance needs, and usage patterns.

-### 📊 QuickCommerce Intelligence Suite
-A large-scale data analysis project exploring demand patterns, churn signals, and delivery performance using real operational data.

 ---